1n5aN1aC/RocketDuino/README.md

 # RocketDuino
-Arduino Board designed for use in High-Powered model rockets.
+This is an Arduino Board designed for use in High-Powered model rockets.

 (Picture Goes Here)

-##The Idea
-The idea began when my friend started work on a High-Powered model rocket project, and I thought it would be awesome to have live telemetry back from the rocket, with altitude and GPS location to aid in recovery.

-So....
-I started working on a Custom PCB for it, and firmware / software to go along with it.
+##Features
+Parachute Deployment:  Dual parachute deployment via high-power mosfets to route raw battery current directly through the ignitors.
+(Designed for 9v)

+GPS Tracking: On-board GPS used to verify hight measurements, get speed readouts, and know the location of the rocket.

+Telemetry: LoRa telemetry transmission with a maximum range of over 8km.
+This is used to relay location and height data to a ground control station to ease finding the rocket after parachute deployment.

 ####Hardware
+Early versions (which were flown successfully) used a wemos D1 mini.
+However, the current version uses a Teensy LC as the main microcontroller.
+This change was made primarily to take advantage of the multiple hardware serial ports on the Teensy line.

-Currently, it works with any Serial GPS device that outputs classic NMEA messages, (GNGGA, etc) and a BMP280 for more accurate real-time elevation measurement.
+GPS:  Works with any Serial GPS device that outputs classic NMEA messages, (GPGGA, etc) does NOT currently support the newer GNGGA messages.
+The PCB is designed to directly mount a uBlox NEO-M6N module.
+(Note that the config needs to be changes to output GPGGA, etc)

+Barometer:  A BMP280 is used for more accurate real-time elevation measurement.
+Note that the Teensy is NOT 5v compliant, so you need the 3.3v BMP280 board.

-Data Transmission is done with a LoRa 433/900 MHz trasmitter, but any data transmitter with a serial interface should work.
+Telemetry:  Data Transmission is done using a E32-433T30D 1W LoRa trasmitter, but any data transmitter with a serial interface should work, with only minor changes to the board.
+(The PCB is designed to mount the module directly.)

 More information coming soon(ish)